Steven Woolfe: Political career

-From July 2014 until May 2015, Woolfe's was responsible for macro policy and taxation and City of London spokesman.
-He advocated a simplified and lower tax regime for all, believing that the middle classes have been squeezed with the 40% tax band and has called for the 45% tax band to be abolished and replaced with a higher threshold for 40% band at £45,000.
+From July 2014 until May 2015, Woolfe was responsible for macro policy and taxation, as well as being UKIP's City of London spokesman.
+He advocated a simplified and lower tax regime for all, believing that the middle classes have been squeezed with the 40% tax band.
+He has called for the 45% tax band to be abolished and replaced with a higher threshold for 40% band at £45,000.
 He has also called for those on minimum wage to be taken out of paying tax altogether.

-On 4 September 2014, Woolfe was chosen as UKIP's Prospective Parliamentary Candidate for Stockport.
-Woolfe came third at the 2015 general election with 13% of the vote.
+On 4 September 2014, Woolfe was chosen as UKIP's prospective parliamentary candidate for Stockport.
+Woolfe came third at the 2015 general election, with 13% of the vote.

 UKIP leadership bid

 In July 2016, Woolfe launched his bid to become leader of UKIP following the resignation of Nigel Farage.
 He gained the support of the leaders of UKIP in Wales, Scotland and London.
 His running-mate was Welsh UKIP leader Nathan Gill.

 Woolfe promised to 'ruthlessly' go after Labour seats in Northern England and the Midlands.
-Woolfe said UKIP has "won the argument" for managed immigration and promised to drive a new focus on social mobility.
+Woolfe said UKIP has "won the argument" for managed immigration, and promised to drive a new focus on social mobility.
 Furthermore, Woolfe also said he would build on the 4 million votes UKIP got at the last election.

-On 31 July 2016, he was blocked by the party's National Executive Committee.
+On 31 July 2016, he was blocked by the party's National Executive Committee after narrowly missing the deadline for submitting his application.

-On 5 October 2016, Woolfe was reported saying considering joining the Conservative Party.
-He did not do so.
-After only 2 years as a UKIP MEP he resigned and spent 3 years as an Independent and never joined a political party after that.
-He said "politics is important but political parties forget about who they represent, the people, I cannot do that they are too important".
+On 5 October 2016, Woolfe was reported saying that he had been in talks with the Conservative Party about defecting and it was revealed he was being advised by Jago Pearson, a public relations consultant linked to the Conservatives, though he ultimately did not.
+After two years as a UKIP MEP, he resigned saying UKIP was in a 'death spiral' and remained as an independent for the next three years.

 Post-political career

 Woolfe became the director of legal affairs of think tank The Centre For Migration & Economic Prosperity in 2019.
-He is also the editor and head of communications of Libertatio.
+He is also the editor and head of communications for Libertatio.